 "The atmosphere in RCA is different, it’s like family.
 People care, people smile, people love what they do and I think that makes all the difference when you walk into work every day.
 I have the opportunity to help people become whole again.
-I work with talented nursing, clinical and administrative staff who work around the clock to help the clients achieve that same goal," -Ashley B., RCA Nurse
+I work with talented nursing, clinical and administrative staff who work around the clock to help the clients achieve that same goal," -Ashley B., RCA LPN

 In 2013, Recovery Centers of America (RCA) announced a goal: Save one million lives from the disease of addiction.
 We’re working fast and hard to fulfill that promise, with over 11 facilities that offer evidence-based inpatient, outpatient, and medication-assisted treatment 24 hours a day, 365 days a year.

 We know one size doesn’t fit all when it comes to addiction treatment; that’s why we tailor our treatment for each patient and offer specialized programs for patients with trauma and multiple recurrences, as well as programs for older adults, first responders, and more.

 We believe in the power of local treatment, because families are a huge part of the treatment and recovery process at RCA.
 Our family program rebuilds, restores, or strengthens family relationships.